broadinstitute/gatk-sv/README.md

 ```

 * BatchEffect - remove variants that show significant discrepancies in allele frequencies across batches
-* FilterOutlierSamples - remove outlier samples with unusually high or low number of SVs
+* FilterOutlierSamplesPostMinGQ - remove outlier samples with unusually high or low number of SVs
 * FilterCleanupQualRecalibration - sanitize filter columns and recalibrate variant QUAL scores for easier interpretation

 ## <a name="annotate-vcf">AnnotateVcf</a> (in development)